ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 ✅  All dates MUST be converted to days from index, where the index is the participant date of birth. (e.g. 'Age in Days at Followup', 'Age in Days at Progression or Recurrence')</br>

 ### Molecular Test
-Clinical Tier 1 Molecular Test data elements capture descriptions molecular tests completed clinically, in the diagnostic array, for an HTAN participant.
+Clinical Tier 1 Molecular Test data elements capture descriptions of molecular tests completed clinically, in the diagnostic array, for an HTAN participant.
 It is intended to capture molecular data not represented in assay files, but important to a Center's study.
 Data elements include gene symbol, molecular analysis method, and copy number.</br>
 🌟	A **single Molecular Test record** (row) SHOULD be submitted **for each molecular test being reported** for the HTAN participant.</br>
 ✅	All dates MUST be converted to days from index, where the index is the participant date of birth. (e.g. 'Age in Days to Molecular Test Start','Age in Days to Molecular Test Stop')</br>
 🌟	For longitudinal follow-up, new molecular test annotations SHOULD be added as new records in the Molecular Test manifest.</br>